crystalcommerce/Frontend-Standards/README.md

     #page-container { background: #000 !important;}
     ```

+- **Selectors**
-- **Selectors**: CSS selectors should not exceed 3 levels deep.
+    - CSS selectors should not exceed 3 levels deep.
 If they do, add a class to the element you are selecting.

     *Bad*
     ```css